Calabi Yau algebras and weighted quiver polyhedra

-Using the condition PO, this surface can be oriented by assigning an anticlockwise direction to the cycles in $Q_2^+$ and a clockwise direction for those in $Q_2^-$. \end{proof} Vice versa if $Q$ is a strongly connected quiver drawn on an orientable surface such that the complement of the quiver consists of simply connected pieces bounded by cycles, then we can give $Q$ the structure of a quiver polyhedron by taking as $Q^+_2$ the cycles that bound pieces anticlockwise and as $Q^-_2$ the cycles that bound pieces clockwise.
+Using the condition PO, this surface can be oriented by assigning an anticlockwise direction to the cycles in $Q_2^+$ and a clockwise direction for those in $Q_2^-$. \end{proof} Conversely, if $Q$ is a strongly connected quiver drawn on an orientable surface such that the complement of the quiver consists of simply connected pieces bounded by cycles, then we can give $Q$ the structure of a quiver polyhedron by taking as $Q^+_2$ the cycles that bound pieces anticlockwise and as $Q^-_2$ the cycles that bound pieces clockwise.
 It can easily be checked that PO and PM hold.

 If $\qpol$ is a weighted quiver polyhedron, it is interesting to give the topological space $X$ the structure of an orbifold.
-We can do this by substituting the $k$-gon corresponding to a cycle $c$ with $\ccyc_c=r$ with the orbifold obtained by quotienting an $kr$-gon by the rotation group of order $r$.
+We can do this by substituting the $k$-gon corresponding to a cycle $c$ with the orbifold obtained by quotienting an $kr$-gon by the rotation group of order $r=\ccyc_c$.
 If we do this for all cycles we get an orbifold that contains an orbifold singularity of order $\ccyc_c$ for every cycle $c$.
 We will denote this orbifold by $|\qpol|$.
 It is clear from this construction that the orbifold $|\qpol|$ of a trivially weighted quiver is just the compact surface $X$.